BYOPuppet/BYOPuppet/README.md

 If you want to add file modifications, assembly documentation, etc. from your own work and experimentation, you need to request access at the **Contributor** level.
 An Admin will grant you permission as soon as they are able.
 If you join as an **Observer/User** , you won't get to see work added, it'll just add BYOPuppet to your Dashboard.

-# 3D Models for BYOPuppet!
+# 3D Models

-This is a repository of files dedicated towards 3D printing puppet and automaton parts.
-Models are stored in real world (1x) scale.
+   * Models are stored in real world (1x) scale.
 STL units are millimeters.

-## Directory Structure

 Each 3D models was originally designed to meet the production process of a given 3D printing technology.

 3D models are organized in folders according to their recommended printing method.